dionarodrigues/til/node/how-to-use-json-web-token.md

  }
  ```

- Then, this JSON is Base64Url encoded to form the second part of the JWT.
+ The payload is then Base64Url encoded to form the second part of the JSON Web Token.

- It's necessary take care about the information we put here, because it can be decoded.
-Usually this payload can be used to pass the user's ID through the application.
+It is necessary to be careful with the information we put here, as it can be decoded.
+Typically, this payload can be used to pass the user ID through the application, for example.

  - __Signature__: The last part of a JWT is the signature, which is a Message Authentication Code (or MAC).
 The signature of a JWT can only be produced by someone in possession of both the payload (plus the header) and a given secret key.

 A secret key is a private string.
 It must be strong enough to maintain data security.

+More info about JWT [here](https://jwt.io/introduction/).

 ## How to use JWT to the JSON project